Advertisement

 Dealership

 You can request this type of report from the dealer you are purchasing the vehicle from.
-The dealer is able to order a report from the car manufacturer and get the report to you, or they can pull up the information on their computer once they have the VIN number.
+The dealer can order a report from the car manufacturer and get the report to you, or they can pull up the information on their computer once they have the VIN.

 Insurance Company